About us – Irene S. Levine and Jerome Levine

-Now, she is a frequent contributor to the travel sections of the Chicago Tribune, Boston Globe, and other major newspapers and publications, and blogs regularly for The Huffington Post and Psychology Today.
+Now, she is a frequent contributor to the travel sections of the Chicago Tribune, Boston Globe, and other major newspapers and print publications, and blogs regularly for PBS Next Avenue, Grandparents.com, The Huffington Post and Psychology Today.
 For three years, until the site went dark, she was the travel columnist for NBC Universal Life Goes Strong,

 Irene has also had a long career as a mental health professional.
 She wrote her first solo book, Best Friends Forever: Surviving a Breakup with Your Best Friend (Overlook Press) and then collaborated with her husband to write Schizophrenia for Dummies (Wiley).

 Their son, Andrew, is fully launched, working as a software engineer for a leading technology firm.
-Subsequently, Irene and Jerry have more time to pursue their lifetime interest in travel.
+Subsequently, Irene and Jerry, like many other over-50s, have more time to pursue their lifetime interests in travel.